Social Media Marketing for Accountants

 Not every platform deserves equal effort.

 For most accountancy firms targeting business clients, LinkedIn is the obvious starting point.
-It is where business owners, directors and decision-makers are already thinking in a professional context.
+It is where business owners, directors and decision-makers are already active in a professional context.
 It supports both firm-level credibility and partner-led authority building, which makes it particularly useful for higher-value services and longer sales cycles.

-Facebook can still have a role, especially for local firms with broad consumer-facing services, but it is usually less effective for specialist B2B growth.
+Facebook may still have a role, especially for local firms with broad consumer-facing services, but it is usually less effective for specialist B2B growth.
 Instagram may help with employer brand and culture, yet it is rarely the strongest lead generation channel for accountants unless there is a very specific audience fit.
 X can work for commentary and reactive thought leadership, but it is not where most firms should place the bulk of their investment.

 From posting to pipeline

-Visibility on its own is not enough.
+Let's be clear about something: visibility on its own is not enough.
 If you want social media to contribute to revenue, the route to action needs to be obvious.

 For firms with ambitious growth targets, that often includes lead generation activity alongside organic content.
 Organic posting builds trust over time.
-Targeted outreach, paid promotion or webinar-led campaigns can accelerate demand when handled properly.
+Targeted outreach, paid promotion or event / webinar-led campaigns can accelerate demand when handled properly.
 The right mix depends on your market, service line and internal capacity.

 What accountants should measure